dmccuk/terraform/README.md

   * terraform.tfvars: ```access_key = "VALUE_YOUR_ACCESS_KEY"```
   * terraform.tfvars: ```secret_key = "VALUE_YOUR_SECRET_KEY"```
   * files/script.sh: ```MAIL=`sudo cat /tmp/ip.dm | mailx -s "Hello from "$HOSTNAME your@email.com` ```
-  * Update the region you want to build in:
+  * Update the region you want to build in.
+Check AWS for the syntax for each region:
 ```
 variable "region" {
     default = "eu-west-1"
 }
 ```

+## The post build script.sh
+I've created a post build script (files/script.sh) that does the following:
+  * updates the software of the EC2 instance.
+  * installs apache httpd and a couple of other useful programs.
+  * Creates the index.html file with a message.
+  * Collects your public IP address and emails it back to you (add your email address!)

 ## Running Terraform to build in AWS

 First we should run Terraform plan.
 This will check our code for syntax and report any issue.
-If it runs clean it will give you some outout showing you you are ready to proceed. <b>Output below is based on my configuration</b>
+If it runs clean it will give you some outout showing you you are ready to proceed. <b>Output below is based on my configuration</b>.
+If you get errors. please go back and check through your code.
+I am planning to update some common issues and the bottom of this page so go down and check.

 ```
 # terraform plan